-How the Maori remember the Queen
+How Maori remember the Queen

 One of the most heated was in 1990.
 She was there to celebrate the 150th anniversary of New Zealand's founding document - the Treaty of Waitangi.
 It was signed by Queen Victoria in 1840 and contains a solemn promise by the Crown to protect Māori culture and lands.

-One protester, angry at protracted treaty settlements, flung a wet black t-shirt at her.
+One protester, angry at protracted treaty settlements, flung a wet black T-shirt at her.

 The Queen responded in her speech: "We are strong enough and honest enough to learn the lessons of the last 150 years and to admit that the Treaty has been imperfectly observed."